‘The prison has become a black hole into which the detritus of contemporary capitalism is deposited’ – Angela Davis

 - The Little Book of Restorative Justice, by Howard Zehr.
 A practical guide to tools communities can use for a restorative, rather than retributive, approach to justice.

 - Discipline and Punish, by Michel Foucault.
 A seminal analysis of crime, justice and state power.

-- The moving story of Hector Black, told through Radiolab.
+- The moving story of Hector Black, told by Radiolab.

 If you enjoy the podcast, let someone know or chuck us a share on social media.
-And remember to subscribe on iTunes!
+You can also listen on iTunes.